 To maintain the fertility of your soil, feed at least three times a year (summer, spring, and fall) using a high-quality granular fertilizer.

 Soil & Transplanting

-Being native to tropical locations, the plant prefers moist soil.
+Being native to tropical locations, the Crinum lily prefers moist soil.

 While the plant does love moisture-retentive soil, it also won’t tolerate constantly wet soil.